 Picking a good white truffle oil can be tricky.
 Small bottles can command a high price, but spending a lot is no guarantee you'll get a high-quality truffle oil.
-In fact, most truffle oils are synthetically flavored, with chemicals such as 2,4-dithiapentane, a lab-synthesized replication of just one of the hundreds of aromatic compounds that give truffles their elusive flavor and aroma.
+In fact, most truffle oils are synthetically flavored with chemicals such as 2,4-dithiapentane, a lab-synthesized replication of just one of the hundreds of aromatic compounds that give truffles their elusive flavor and aroma.
 For some, that's good enough reason to avoid truffle oil altogether.
 But if you already enjoy truffle oil, or are curious and want to try it, here are some buying sources and tips for using it.

 Tips for Buying and Using White Truffle Oil

-- If the label lists " truffle aroma," "essence," "flavor," or something similar, odds are very good that the oil is synthetically flavored.
+If the label lists " truffle aroma," "essence," "flavor," or something similar, odds are very good that the oil is synthetically flavored.
 Bits of dried truffle in these bottles are likely for show, not to impart flavor.
-Be aware that synthetically flavored oils lack the nuance of real fresh truffles.
+Be aware that synthetically-flavored oils lack the nuance of real fresh truffles.
 That's not to say you won't enjoy them, but if you've tasted the real thing, you may find them disappointing.

-- Keep truffle oil tightly sealed, and store in a cool, dry, dark place to prevent degradation of flavor.
+Keep truffle oil tightly sealed, and store in a cool, dry, dark place to prevent degradation of flavor.

-- Ultimately, it's your palate and nose that count when evaluating whether a truffle oil is lousy or delicious.
+Ultimately, it's your palate and nose that count when evaluating whether a truffle oil is lousy or delicious.
 It can take a few experimental purchases before you find one you enjoy.
 In the case of white truffle oil, that can be an expensive prospect.
 But if you're up for the search, it may prove culinarily rewarding.

 Where to Buy White Truffle Oil

-da Rosario Organic White Truffle Flavored Olive Oil Developed by Rosario Safina, former president of Urbani USA and author of Truffles: Ultimate Luxury, Everyday Pleasure.
-Made with mild organic extra virgin olive oil, organic Italian white truffles, and natural organic Italian white truffle flavor.
-Certified USDA Organic.
-Buy direct from da Rosario, or try The Frenchy Bee.
-Price: $19.24/1.76 ounces.
+- da Rosario Organic White Truffle Flavored Olive Oil: There are no artificial flavors in this truffle oil that was developed by Rosario Safina, former president of Urbani USA and author of "Truffles: Ultimate Luxury, Everyday Pleasure."
+It is made with mild organic extra virgin olive oil, organic Italian white truffles, and natural organic Italian white truffle flavor and is Certified USDA Organic.
+You can but it direct from da Rosario, or try The Frenchy Bee.
+Price: $35 for 8 ounces.

-Oregon White Truffle Oil The first U.S. produced, all-natural, chemical-free truffle oil.
-Made from wild Oregon truffles and blended light olive oil.
-Created by Jack Czarnecki, proprietor of The Joel Palmer House and author of the James Beard Award-winning A Cook's Book of Mushrooms.
+- Oregon White Truffle Oil: This is the first U.S.-produced, all-natural, chemical-free truffle oil.
+It is made from wild Oregon truffles and blended light olive oil.
+Jack Czarnecki, proprietor of The Joel Palmer House and author of the James Beard Award-winning "A Cook's Book of Mushrooms" makes and markets this authentic white truffle oil.
+If you love truffles, you might visit the area during the winter Oregon Truffle Festival.
 Buy online at oregontruffleoil.com.
-Price: $30/5ounces.
+Price: $29.99 for 5 ounces.